What is Religious Abuse?

 These cases don't paint the whole picture, but they've definitely pushed conversations about responsibility, justice, and change to the forefront.
 Survivors are speaking louder, lawsuits are hitting harder, and the expectation that silence protects no one is becoming impossible to ignore.

-Abuse can happen anywhere at any time in any place.
+Sexual abuse can happen anywhere at any time and in any place.
 Abuse can occur in a place that is supposed to be a safe space and even a holy or sacred space.
+Unfortunately, some humans abuse fellow humans regardless of religious or moral teachings of mutual respect and love.

 Common perpetrators